neoforge-dev/starter/memory-bank/active-context.md

    - Radio Component
    - Testimonials Component

-2. Discovered that the Spinner Component is already using standard class syntax with all tests passing.
+2. Discovered that the following components are already using standard class syntax with all tests passing:
+   - Spinner Component
+   - Toast Component

 3. For each component, we've made the following changes:
    - Changed `static properties = {...}` to `static get properties() { return {...}; }`